 Unfortunately we are at capacity at present and have a substantial waiting list.
 We are therefore unable to accept any new referrals for the time being as we are involved in a large number of new assessments.
-Unfortunately we do not anticipate our waiting list to re-open in the next 12 months.
 Any referrals submitted to us while the list is closed sadly cannot be considered.

 If you wish to be notified when the waiting list reopens, please email us your name and full contact details as a referrer together with some basic anonymised information regarding your young people (age, sex, country of origin) at email@example.com.
 Please note that we cannot take on clinical responsibility for your cases while on this notification list and that you are encouraged to seek help with other providers as waiting times are now quite long.